deplicator/images-fun/README.md

 ## For the Future

-- two separate projects
-- better error handling, especially api side
+- better error handling, especially api
 - aria-labels
 - use MUI themes on Client
 - search as user types into search bar
 - state management (particularly something that support providing and invalidating tags)
 - confirm on delete
 - better responsiveness
+- click and drag to arrange order, send changed order property to API
+- groups of images
+- two separate projects